 The exhibition encapsulates themes of multiculturalism, human rights, cultural diversity and anti-racism.

-Presented by The Bob Hawke Prime Ministerial Centre and the Australian Refugee Association
+Presented by The Bob Hawke Prime Ministerial Centre and the Australian Refugee Association, as part of SALA

 4 – 13 September

 Dying is a universal truth, an objective reality, it belongs to us all; it is as certain as the death of a cut flower.
 This exhibition looks at the frailty of life, its poignancy, disturbing beauty and inevitabilities.
 Flowers that enter hospice travel parallel paths with those to whom they belong.
 They are allegories for emotions so often hidden, but universally understood, and for the process of change that dying is.

 This exhibition seeks to avoid the constraints of language and connect directly with emotion, establishing a space for conversation for everyone travelling this path.

 Presented by The Bob Hawke Prime Ministerial Centre and Palliative Care Australia